 Eight things you likely don’t know about our work but should before you consider this position:

-- Camp Fire strengthens local education: we partner with more than 20 schools to pick up where schools leave off-keeping kids safe, engaged, and learning.
+- Camp Fire strengthens local education: we partner with more than 20 schools to keep kids safe, engaged, and learning.

 - Camp Fire supports our region’s most vulnerable youth: programs are located in 20% of the Title-1 schools in Multnomah County.